forkingdog/UITableView-FDTemplateLayoutCell/README.md

 ## About self-satisfied cell

 a fully **self-satisfied** cell is constrainted by auto layout and each edge("top", "left", "bottom", "right") has at least one layout constraint against it.
+It's the same concept introduced as "self-sizing cell" in iOS8 using auto layout.

 A bad one :( - missing right and bottom
 ![non-self-satisfied](https://github.com/forkingdog/UITableView-FDTemplateLayoutCell/blob/master/Sceenshots/screenshot0.png)